We are grateful for any assistance

 We do not accept general clothing donations: no pants, shirts, etc.

 We have very limited storage space, no room to display donated items, and no way to wash donations.
 We are currently in need of the items below and tax receipts are available upon request.

-Items we need: (used but clean is fine!)
+Items we need: (used but clean household goods and clothing are fine!)

 Donating to the Free Clinic